Ukrainian Orthodox Church in Cooper City asks for help sending supplies to Ukraine

 Boxes are loaded with supplies that are meant to support Ukrainian defense forces and hospitals.

-“As you see by the hundreds and hundreds of boxes several have left, these are awaiting to be shipped out,” said Holleran.
+“As you see by the hundreds and hundreds of boxes, some have already left here and gone out, these are awaiting to be shipped out,” said Holleran.

 The church has been a base in South Florida supporting Ukraine since Russia invaded, hosting prayer services and doing what they can to show their support.